Stack of books next to blocks that read FAFSA and hand with red reminder ribbon

 • List of schools you’re interested in attending

-If you’re a parent filing the FAFSA for your child, they will also need to provide many of the above documents
+If you’re a parent filing the FAFSA for your student, they will also need to provide many of the above documents.

-Related: 5 Things Parents Need to Know About the FAFSA
+Related: The Most Important Things to Know About Upcoming FAFSA Changes

 2. File a new FAFSA each year

 Even if this is your fourth time around, you need to file a new FAFSA with current information each year.
-The amount of money you’re offered for each FAFSA application lasts for an academic year, so for each year your child plans on being in school, you will need to reapply for federal aid.
-For example, after October 1, 2022, you will file the FAFSA for the 2023–2024 school year.
+The amount of money you’re offered for each FAFSA application lasts for one academic year, so for each year you plan on being in college, you will need to reapply for federal aid.
+And be sure to use the correct form online; for example, in 2024, you would file the FAFSA for the 2025–2026 school year.

 3. Complete and file early

-Get your calendar out, because you have an important date to write down.
-The FAFSA is available online starting October 1 of each calendar year.
-This means you can begin filling it out on that date, and you should file as soon as possible after that date to avoid missing out on potential aid.
-If you’re not able to file early, make sure to check with the admission and financial aid office at each of the schools you’re applying to.
+Get your calendar out, because you have important deadlines to write down.
+The FAFSA is typically available online starting October 1 of each calendar year (though things have been delayed the last couple of years; for example, it's set to open on December 1, 2024 after some recent updates).
+You can begin filling it out on the day that it opens, and you should file as soon as possible after that date to avoid missing out on potential aid.
+If you’re not able to file early, be sure to check with the admission and financial aid office at each of the schools you’re applying to.
 While the official deadline to file the FAFSA is June 30, you need to meet the deadlines set by each of the schools on your list.

 In the case of a student with divorced or unmarried parents, Leslie H. Tayne, Esq.—a financial attorney and founder of Tayne Law Group in New York—says it can be difficult to determine which parent is supposed to file the FAFSA and whose income is accounted for.
 “If one parent has full custody, that parent should file, but if custody is split, the parent who provides greater financial support to the child should file,” she explains.
 And if the parent filing is remarried, Tayne says that parent’s new spouse’s financial information must also be included on the FAFSA.